lucybot/jammin/README.md

 Jammin is built for [Express](http://expressjs.com/) and is fully extensible via **middleware** to support things like authentication, sanitization, and resource ownership.

-In addition to performing database CRUD, Jammin can ease the process of containerization by bridging function calls over HTTP.
+In addition to performing database CRUD, Jammin can bridge function calls over HTTP.
 If you have a node module that communicates via JSON-serializable data, Jammin allows you to ```require()``` that module from a remote NodeJS client.
 See the Modules section for an example.

 Jammin can also serve a [Swagger](http://swagger.io) specification, allowing your API to link into tools like [Swagger UI](http://petstore.swagger.io/) and [LucyBot](https://lucybot.com)